The psychedelic crisis: bad trip

 This advice can be true or false depending on how it is interpreted.

 This is exceptionally important but isn't always easy.
-This is because it is often some X which is the focus of panic.
-This X could and often is a thought brought about by the psychedelic state.
+This is because it is often some particular thing which is the focus of panic, like believing that the devil is possessing you, aliens are abducting you, friends are trying to kill you, etc. This thing could and often is an anxious thought brought about by the negative psychedelic experience.
 It could be a fear about something which is or you merely think is happening or could happen.

-So, instead of thinking 'I am experiencing a panic reaction!' (general anxiety), which would put you in a position where you realised what was going on such that you know what you need to do (to calm down) you think 'X is happening !' (specific anxiety) In other words, you believe the fear.
+So, instead of thinking 'I am experiencing a panic reaction!' (general anxiety), which would put you in a position where you realised what was going on, you think 'this thing is happening !' (specific anxiety).
+For example, instead of thinking "I am experiencing a panic reaction!", you think "I am being possessed by the devil!"
+In other words, you believe the fear.

-The fear, then, is not about the real world and so is not rational as it can not be fear of any real danger.
-What the fear is of, then, is not actually important.
-This realisation is important in making the move from specific anxiety to general anxiety.
-The content of a trip, when anxiety is involved, can be disregarded, then, as irrational.
-So, if you suddenly find yourself worrying that you are going insane, that you will never stop tripping, that you are communicating with the devil, then these thoughts, whatever their content, can be dismissed as irrational, and rather than thinking 'X negative circumstance is happening!', such as, for example, 'I will never stop tripping!', you will, once successfully realising the irrational nature of the fear, think 'I am having a panic reaction!'.
-I repeat this, because of its importance.
+So, if you suddenly find yourself worrying that you are going insane, that you will never stop tripping, that you are communicating with the devil, then these thoughts, whatever their content, can be dismissed as irrational.
+Rather than thinking 'X negative circumstance is happening!', such as, for example, 'I will never stop tripping!', you will, once successfully realising the irrational nature of the fear, think 'I am having a panic reaction!'.
+I repeat this because of its importance.

 Focusing on breathing, and on keeping breathing slow and steady is effective and can be done by anyone.
 Direct your entire consciousness on the feeling of slowly breathing in and out, noticing every sensation.
 Notice the progression of sensation involved, and focus on the expectation of the next particular sensation.
 This drops your heart rate, and focuses your mind on calmness rather than the perceived negative aspects of the experience.
 You will calm down.

 The pain and anxiety will not go away instantly.
 If you begin this but don't notice as much change as you would like, do not let yourself worry that it is not working.
-You need to realise that the anxiety will try to latch onto anything which you could worry about.
+You need to realise that the anxiety will try to latch onto anything which you could worry about - including the idea that nothing will help you.
 When negative thoughts and worries do arise, you must ignore them and not believe them.
 It is your focus and attention on the fear and anxiety which causes it to rise.